MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Partition data

 Data is stored in the form of extents (data shards) and is partitioned by ingestion time by default.
-The [partitioning policy](/kusto/management/partitioningpolicy.md) allows you to repartition the extents based on a single string column and or a single datetime column in a background process.
-Partitioning can provide significant performance improvements when most of the queries use partition keys to filter and or aggregate.
+The [partitioning policy](/kusto/management/partitioningpolicy.md) allows you to repartition the extents based on a single string column or a single datetime column in a background process.
+Partitioning can provide significant performance improvements when most of the queries use partition keys to filter, aggregate, or both.

 > [!NOTE]
 > The partitioning process itself uses CPU resources.
 However, the CPU reduction during query time should outweigh the CPU used for partitioning.

 ### Pre-aggregate your data with materialized views

 Pre-aggregate your data to significantly reduce CPU resources during query time.
-Example scenarios include summarization of data points over reduced number of time bins, keeping the latest record of a given record, or deduplicating the dataset.
-Use the [materialized view](/kusto/management/materialized-views/materialized-view-overview.md) feature for an easy-to-configure aggregated view over source table.
+Example scenarios include summarizing data points over a reduced number of time bins, keeping the latest record of a given record, or deduplicating the dataset.
+Use [materialized views](/kusto/management/materialized-views/materialized-view-overview.md) for an easy-to-configure aggregated view over source tables.
 This feature simplifies the effort of creating and maintaining these aggregated views.

 > [!NOTE]
-> The background materialization process uses CPU resources.
-However, the CPU reduction during query time should outweigh the CPU consumption for materialization.
+> The background aggregation process uses CPU resources.
+However, the CPU reduction during query time should outweigh the CPU consumption for aggregation.

 ### Configure caching policy

-Configure the caching policy so that most of the queries run on data that is stored in the disk cache, also known as hot storage.
+Configure the caching policy so that queries run on data that is stored in the hot storage, also known as the disk cache.
 Only run limited, carefully designed scenarios on the cold storage, or external tables.

 ## Set leader-follower architecture pattern

-The follower database is a feature that follows a database or a set of tables in a database from another cluster, which is located in the same region.
+The follower database is a feature that follows a database or a set of tables in a database from another cluster located in the same region.
 This feature is exposed through [Azure Data Share](/azure/data-explorer/data-share), [Azure Resource Manager APIs](follower.md), and a set of [cluster commands](/kusto/management/cluster-follower.md).

-Use the leader-follower pattern to dedicate compute resources for different workloads.
+Use the leader-follower pattern to set compute resources for different workloads.
 For example, set up a cluster for ingestions, a cluster for querying or serving dashboards or applications, and a cluster that serves the data science workloads.
-Each workload in this case will have dedicated compute resources that can be scaled independently, and different caching and security configuration.
+Each workload in this case will have dedicated compute resources that can be scaled independently, and different caching and security configurations.
 All clusters use the same data, with the leader writing the data, and the followers using it in a read-only mode.

 > [!NOTE]
 > Follower databases have a lag from the leader, usually a couple of minutes.
-If the dashboarding solution requires the latest data with no latency, the following solution may be useful: Use a view on the follower cluster that unions the data from the leader and the follower, querying the latest data from the leader and the rest of the data from the follower.
+If your solution requires the latest data with no latency, the following solution may be useful: Use a view on the follower cluster that unions the data from the leader and the follower, querying the latest data from the leader and the rest of the data from the follower.

 To improve the performance of queries on the follower cluster, you can enable [prefetch extents configuration](/kusto/management/cluster-follower.md#alter-follower-database-prefetch-extents).
 However, use this configuration carefully, as it could impact the freshness of data in the follower database.